-Once again, the Hughston Foundation collaborated with Harris County High School Work Based Learning Program to offer the 3rd Annual Art Gala Competition and Exhibition.
-High school and middle school students throughout Georgia were invited to submit biologically or medically inspired entries under drawing, painting, photography, 3D, or mixed media categories to the competition.
-The gala was held November 12, at 7:00 pm at the Hughston Foundation.
+Once again, the Hughston Foundation collaborated with Harris County High School Work Based Learning Program to offer the 4th Annual Art Gala Competition and Exhibition.
+High school and middle school students throughout Georgia were invited to submit biologically or medically inspired entries under drawing, painting, photography, 3D, digital, or mixed media categories to the competition.
+The gala was held November 11, at 7:00 pm at the Hughston Foundation.

-This year, teachers, students, and parents attended the exhibition of 106 entries both in-person and online.
-The furthest submission was mailed from submitted from Effingham County High School in Springfield, GA and 16 schools were represented overall.
+This year, teachers, administrators, students, and parents attended the exhibition of 222 entries both in-person and online.
+The furthest submission came from Murray County High School in Chatsworth, GA, and overall 25 schools and organizations were represented.
 For this competition, the Hughston Clinic proudly supported the top 6 STEAM awards presented to the first through third middle school and high school entries for a total of $5,000 in scholarship prizes.
 Additionally, the Georgia Healthcare Science Technology Education Foundation sponsored two $250 awards for third place winners.
-Also presented were two Champ Baker Anatomical Awards for $375 each, one for Drawing and another for 3D.
+Also presented were two Dr. Champ Baker, Jr., Best Anatomical Awards for $500 each, one for Drawing and another for Mixed Media.
+New this year, David C. Rehak, MD, presented two Best-Hand Picked Awards for $250 for both high school and middle school entries.
 Additionally, a $1,000 Columbus State University (CSU) scholarship was awarded.
-Congratulations to our 2020 winners:
+Congratulations to our 2021 winners:

 The 6 STEAM Awards were presented (First Place = $1,500, Second Place = $750, Third Place = $500) based on the top 3 scores for Middle School aged student, 6th – 8th grades, and the top 3 highest scores for High School aged student, 9th – 12th grades.